Representing Award-Winning Fiction, Non-Fiction, YA Literature, and Children's Books

 Find Madeline: Madeline's Website / Twitter / Instagram

 Elisa Faison is a writer of contemporary literary fiction and women's fiction from Carrboro, NC.
 She recently completed her PhD in Contemporary American Fiction at the University of North Carolina at Chapel Hill.
 She works as a bookseller at Flyleaf Books in Chapel Hill, NC and as a freelance novel editor on Reedsy.
-She has published or forthcoming nonfiction work in Extrapolation, the Carolina Quarterly, the Women’s Review of Books, and Ethos Review.
+She has published or forthcoming writing in SmokeLong Quarterly, The Lumiere Review, Extrapolation, The Carolina Quarterly, and The Women’s Review of Books.
 Her story "A Survey of Modern Art" received an Honorable Mention in Typehouse Literary Magazine’s 2022 Short Fiction Contest, judged by author Angela Jackson-Brown.
+She studied playwriting as the Sewanee Scholar under Beth Henley at the Sewanee Writers' Conference in 2012 and will be returning as a fiction contributor in 2023.
 She is currently working on her debut novel, WELL-REHEARSED, and on a novel-in-stories.

 Find Elisa: Elisa's Twitter